grmvcnt/button_style/README.md

 # button_style
-Animated and stylized button only in CSS
+Animated and stylized buttons only in CSS